A prismatic explosion of colours

 The blood on my jeans

-Will have to suffice to merely be
+Will have to suffice to be

-A concoctions of innocent adolescent means.
+A mere concoction of innocent adolescent means.

 You cannot smash glass against a wall